Soccer-Neymar faces five-year jail-term request in corruption and fraud trial | Business

 Soccer-Neymar faces five-year jail-term request in corruption and fraud trial

-DIS is also requesting jail terms for Rosell and Bartomeu, and a 149 million euros ($144 million) fine.
-Spanish prosecutors want a two-year prison term for Neymar and the payment of a 10 million euros fine and a five-year jail term for Rosell plus an 8.4 million euros fine for the Spanish club.

-DIS acquired 40% of Neymar’s rights when he was aged 17 in exchange for 2 million euros.
+DIS acquired 40% of Neymar’s rights when he was aged 17 in exchange for two million euros.
 It argues that the player's sale to Barcelona was well below his real market value.
-Barcelona said at the time of Neymar’s move that the transfer figure was 57.1 million euros, of which 40 million was paid to Neymar’s family.
+Barca said at the time of Neymar’s move that the transfer figure was 57.1 million euros, of which 40 million was paid to Neymar’s family.

 DIS received a 40 percent share of the remaining 17.1 million that was paid to Santos.
 "Neymar's rights have not been sold to the highest bidder.
 There were clubs that offered up to 60 million euros," DIS lawyer Paulo Nasser told a news conference in Barcelona on Thursday.